kstenerud/concise-encoding/cbe-specification.md

     [90 2a e8 a6 9a e7 8e 8b e5 b1 b1 e3 80 80 e6 97 a5 e6 b3 b0 e5 af ba] = 覚王山　日泰寺

-### URI
+### Resource Identifier

-URIs are encoded with the type 0x92.
+Resource identifiers are encoded with the type 0x92.
 The length is in octets, NOT characters.

 **Example**: